aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/03-shared-folder-access.md

 - **When did it start?** Reported during the support request
 - **What impact does it have?** Medium — one user affected; folder access requires review before the ticket can be closed.

-The support check focused on confirming the folder path, affected user account, and whether the access issue required administrator approval.
+**Possible causes:**

+- Missing shared folder permissions
+- Incorrect user group membership
+- Access change requiring administrator approval

+**Likely root cause:**
+The user did not have the required permissions to access the shared folder.

 ---

-## Troubleshooting Steps
+## 3. Troubleshooting Steps

 The following steps were documented in the ticket notes: